vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Experiments

 \subsection{Scaling Performance}

-We evaluate the scaling performance of ResNet-50, BoTNet, and vGamba backbones with FPN for downstream tasks.
-We examine FPS and memory usage change with 512, 640, and 1024 resolutions.
-This provides insight into each model’s efficiency and practical suitability across different computational budgets and image sizes.
-See Figure~\ref{fig:scaling_performance}.
+We evaluate the scaling performance of ResNet-50, BoTNet, and vGamba backbones across input resolutions of $512$, $640$, $768$, $1024$, and $2048$.
+For each setting, we measure inference throughput (FPS) and peak GPU memory consumption.
+This analysis provides insight into each model’s computational efficiency and practical suitability under varying resolution and hardware constraints.

-vGamba consistently outperforms ResNet-50 and BoTNet in both memory usage and inference speed across all resolutions.
-At $1024^2$, it uses $10.53~\mathrm{GB}$ of GPU memory, roughly 10\% less than ResNet-50 ($11.75~\mathrm{GB}$), while achieving higher log-scaled FPS ($1.07$ vs.\ $1.00$--$1.02$), corresponding to a 3--6\% speedup.
-These results highlight vGamba's efficient trade-off between speed and memory.
+As shown in Figure ~\ref{fig:scaling_performance}, vGamba achieves computational and memory scaling behavior comparable to ResNet-50~\cite{he2016deep}, indicating near-CNN-level efficiency.
+In contrast, BoTNet~\cite{srinivas2021bottleneck} demonstrates substantially higher memory growth and reduced throughput as resolution increases.
+For example, at $2048 \times 2048$ resolution, vGamba is $2.07\times$ faster than BoTNet (39.41 ms vs.\ 81.47 ms) and reduces peak GPU memory usage by $93.8\%$ (1.03 GB vs.\ 16.78 GB) under identical inference settings.
+Additional details are provided in Appendix A.1.